stefanvoegelisrf/help/macos.md

 >
 > Make sure to install the **ARM64** version for Apple Silicon(M1, M2, M3)

+## Change default app for file types

+1. Select file to change defaut app and right click
+2. Select "Get Info"
+3. Go to "Open with:"
+4. Change the Application
+5. Click "Apply all" and confirm

 ## Issues

 ### C# Dev Kit unable to find .NET SDK